MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 - [EGFR_model.bngl](../assets/test_datasets/EGFR_model.bngl)
 - [TLBR_model.bngl](../assets/test_datasets/TLBR_model.bngl)

+Once the .bngl file is downloaded, identify its location/path

 ### Modifying the .py File

 This section will get you started on understanding and making changes to the code.